decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

   - First Implementer's Draft of OpenID for Verifiable Prensetations specification
   - ID Hub specification published as a v0.0.1 predraft of [Decentralized Web Node](https://identity.foundation/decentralized-web-node/spec/).
 We will continue to use the term ID Hub rather than Decentralized Web Node to avoid confusion.

+### JWT-VCs

+#### Using JWT claims instead of their counterparts in the data model specification

+Section 6.3.1 of [[ref: VC Data Model v1.1]] provides two options how to encode properties defined in VC Data Model v1.1 as a JWT.

+For the purpose of this profile, registered JWT claims `exp`, `iss`, `nbf`, `jti`, `sub` and `aud` MUST be used instead of their respective counterparts defined in VC Data Model v1.1.

+#### Base64url Encoding of a JWT encoded VC included in a VP

+Verifiable Credential included in a JWT-encoded Verifiable Presentation MUST be Base64url encoded.

+Base64url encoding is defined as a case64 encoding using the URL- and filename-safe character set defined in Section 5 of RFC4648, with all trailing '=' characters omitted (as permitted by Section 3.2 of RFC4648) and without the inclusion of any line breaks, whitespace, or other additional characters.
+Note that the base64url encoding of the empty octet sequence is the empty string.
+(See Appendix C of RFC7515 for notes on implementing base64url encoding without padding.)

+#### `exp` JWT claim

+`exp` JWT claim in JWT encoded VC or VP MUST be used to set the value of the "expirationDate" of the VC or VP, and not of the credentialSubject.

+#### `nbf` JWT claim

+[[ref: VC Data Model v1.1]] specifies that "issuanceDate" property MUST be represented as an `nbf` JWT claim, and not `iat` JWT claim.
+This might sounds couterintuitive, but the implementers of this profile MUST follow this guidance.

 ### Authorization Request

 [[ref: SIOPv2 ID1]] MUST be used for key management and authentication, [[ref: OpenID4VP ID1]] MUST be used to transport Verifiable Credentials, and [[ref: Presentation Exchange]] MUST be used as a query language as defined in [[ref: OpenID4VP ID1]].